ManageIQ/manageiq-documentation/managing_providers/containers_providers/azure_kubernetes_providers.md

-# Adding an Azure Kubernetes Service (AKS) Container Provider
+# Azure Kubernetes Service (AKS) Container Provider

 After initial installation and creation of a {{ site.data.product.title_short }}
 environment you can add an Azure Kubernetes Service Container provider.